EvaMaeRey/ggnorthcarolina/README.md

 #> └── man
 ```

+If you’ve done any package building before the components will be
+familiar.
+However, to replicate the functionality for other geographic
+regions (i.e. changing out North Carolina), we’ll need to examine the
-The data-raw and R folder are where all the creative action happens.
+data-raw and R folders are where all the creative action happens.

 ``` r
 fs::dir_tree(path = "data-raw", recurse = F)